NTIA/scos-actions/README.md

 - `measurement_action_completed` - signal expects task_id, data, and metadata
 - `location_action_completed` - signal expects latitude and longitude
-- `trigger_api_restart` - triggers a restart of the API docker container (where scos-sensor runs)
+- `trigger_api_restart` - triggers a restart of the API docker container (where SCOS Sensor runs)

 New signals can be added.
-However, corresponding signal handlers must be added to scos-sensor to receive the signals and process the results.
+However, corresponding signal handlers must be added to SCOS Sensor to receive the signals and process the results.

 ##### Adding custom action to SCOS Actions